we can Create sustainable water solutions for your garden’s needs

 - Spray rotator: A spray rotator is a type of sprinkler that rotates as it sprays water over an area.
 These sprinklers typically have a nozzle or spray arm that rotates in a circular motion, spraying water in a circular pattern.
 Spray rotators are significantly more water efficient manufacturers claim a 30% savings as the tight streams do not lose moisture to the wind and heat as opposed to the mist that comes from a traditional sprayer.

+As a sustainable landscape business, we typically recommend drip irrigation for plants – it is the most efficient way to get the correct amount of water to the roots of your plants without water waste.
+For lawns, sprayer rotators are still an efficient solutions.
 A traditional sprayer is an old technology that served it’s purpose for decades but the time as come to move over to spray rotators.
 They are a significantly better option for lawns.
-We typically recommend drip irrigation for plants as that is the most efficient way to get the correct amount of water to the roots.
 Sprayers of all types get blocked by plants near the heads and often do not distribute the water to the roots, it lands on the leaves and other areas.
 The best type of sprinkler will be a combination of either drip or Spray Rotator or both depending on the needs of your plants and the size and layout of your landscaping.

 Winterization of Sprinkler System